awchiu23/CryptoTools/README.md

 # CryptoTools
-These are tools that I wrote to facilitate my crypto arbitrage activities.
+These are tools that I have written to facilitate my crypto arbitrage activities.

 -Simon